kashmirintelligence/FE-Engineer-Challenge/README.md

 1. Clone this repo
 2. Install pnpm if you don't have it: `npm install -g pnpm`
 3. `pnpm install`
+4. `pnpm build` (important: builds all packages first)
-4. `pnpm dev` (runs both frontend and backend)
+5. `pnpm dev` (runs both frontend and backend)

+**The client runs at http://localhost:3000 and the server at http://localhost:3001.**

+If you have issues with the app not loading, try:
+- Run `pnpm build` again to make sure everything is compiled correctly
+- Try running server and client separately: `pnpm dev:server` and `pnpm dev:client`

-5. `pnpm test` (runs all tests)
+6. `pnpm test` (runs all tests)

-The server runs on http://localhost:3001 and the client on http://localhost:5173.

 ## Git Workflow